openconfig/gribi/doc/specification.md

 are locally significant to different device OS.

-This spec does not enforce the exact value that a device OS should assign to gRIBI protocol,but the value MUST be configurable.
+This spec does not enforce the exact value that a device OS should assign to gRIBI protocol, but the value MUST be configurable.

 ## 4.2 `Get` RPC